9 min read

 At RudderStack, initially the team was skeptical of using AI in software engineering.
 We started seeing positive results last year in terms of code quality and engineer performance.
 Before AI, developers used to get exhausted while writing a lot of code.
 Now that code generation is fast, developers can focus on making it better.
 If they don’t like something, they can rewrite it faster.
 The developer is always accountable for the code they ship using AI.
 Developers are always in the loop and will always be there, but we see their role changing from writing code to guiding AI, designing guidelines, and building pipelines.

--- Mitesh Sharma, Engineering Manager at RudderStack
+-- Mitesh Sharma, Director of Engineering at RudderStack

 When AI is this capable, especially with the Claude Opus 4.6 and GPT 5.3 Codex models, will the engineering managers still be relevant?